kbvernon/modtheworld/our-style.md

 # Comments

-Comment your code unless obvious because the aim is teaching.
+- Comment your code unless obvious because the aim is teaching.
-Use capital first letter for full-line comment.
+- Use capital first letter for full-line comment.

 ```r
 # Create object x
 x = 1:9
 ```

-Do not capitalise comment for end-of-line comment
+- Do not capitalize comment for end-of-line comment

 ```r
 y = x^2 # square of x